AEFeinstein/Super-2023-Swadge-FW/README.md

 The build system will automatically process, pack, and flash assets as a read-only part of the firmware.
 The the [`spiffs_file_preprocessor`](/spiffs_file_preprocessor/) is responsible for this.
 Assets are an easy way to include things like images, fonts, and eventually other file types.
 Any files in the [`/assets/`](/assets/) folder will be processed and the output will be written to [`/spiffs_image/`](/spiffs_image/).

-`spiffs_file_preprocessor` currently only processes `.png` and `.font.png` files. `.png` are converted into `.qoi` files, which are reasonably compressed and have very little overhead to decode.
-You can read about that at [QOI Image Format](https://qoiformat.org/). `.font.png` files are a line of characters with underlines to denote char width (open one up to see what I'm talking about).
+`spiffs_file_preprocessor` currently only processes `.png` and `.font.png` files. `.png` are converted into `.wsg` files, which use an 8 bit web-safe color palette, are reasonably compressed and have very little overhead to decode. `.font.png` files are a line of characters with underlines to denote char width (open one up to see what I'm talking about).
 They are converted into a one-bit bitmapped format.

 Loading assets is a relatively slower operation, so often times it makes sense to load once when a mode starts and free when the mode finishes.
 On the other hand, loading assets eats up RAM, so it may be wise to only load assets when necessary.
 Engineering is a figuring out a series of trade-offs.